TolikPylypchuk/KeyboardSwitch/index.md

 Debian, Rocky Linux, Fedora and others (but not Linux Mint).
 Press <kbd>Alt</kbd>+<kbd>F2</kbd>, then type <kbd>r</kbd>
 and press <kbd>Enter</kbd>.
 This will restart GNOME.

-In the opened settings app press _Start_.
+In the opened settings app, press _Start_.

 That's it!
-You're ready to use Keyboard Switch in it's basic configuration.
+You're ready to use Keyboard Switch in its basic configuration.
 There's a big chance you won't need to configure it further.
 But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

 To switch text forward, select the text, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd> twice.
 To switch it backward, press